 They are removed when NIJ's Human Subjects Protection Officer has received the required documentation and approved a grant adjustment notice lifting the conditions.
 Grantees should contact their NIJ grant manager for assistance.
 It should be noted that the researcher cannot and should not begin human subjects research or the collection of identifiable data based on their institution's IRB approval alone.
 The special withholding conditions must be removed for research involving human subjects and/or the collection of identifiable data to begin.

 It is important that the grantee (both the office of sponsored research/office of grants and contracts and the researcher) abides by the standard and special conditions that are required by NIJ.
-The standard and special conditions can be found in all award packages and accessed electronically in the Grant Management System (GMS).
+The standard and special conditions can be found in all award packages.
 NIJ grant monitors will be available to review these conditions immediately after the award is made.

 You can search for commercial IRBs that review research on the Web.
 While NIJ does not endorse or recommend the use of any particular commercial IRBs, NIJ does accept the findings of commercial IRBs that review studies for compliance with the DOJ human subjects protection and confidentiality regulations.